 Litter / rubbish:

-The legal definition of anti-social behaviour contained within the Crime and Disorder Act 1998 is 'behaviour that causes or is likely to cause harassment, alarm or distress.'
+The legal definition of anti-social behaviour contained within the Anti-social Behaviour, Crime and Policing Act 2014 is 'conduct that causes or is likely to cause harassment, alarm or distress to any person.'